Channel Master: Products

 Channel Master's original product was a prefabricated television aerial with hinged elements which would unfold and snap into place; this patented design greatly reduced installation time as existing antenna designs at the time had to be bolted together from multiple pieces by rooftop installers.
 Later products included antenna rotors, amplified antennas and pocket transistor radios, and rebuilt cathode-ray tubes.

 After the sale to Avnet, the Channel Master name was used to import and distribute various electronic products, including home and car stereo equipment, turntables, cassette decks, 8-track players, quadraphonic audio, television receivers and scanner radios.
-In the 1980s, Channel Master was the only second source for General Instrument's Videocipher II module, a building block for satellite television receivers, under a licensing agreement for which Avnet paid GI a million dollars.
+In the 1980s, Channel Master was the only second source for General Instrument (GI)'s Videocipher II module, a building block for satellite television receivers, under a licensing agreement for which Avnet paid GI a million dollars.
 The Channel Master 4251, a high-performance parabolic UHF television antenna, stood about seven feet in diameter.
 Channel Master also built distribution amplifiers for cable television, satellite dishes and satellite antenna accessories.